The length is in reference to how long its aliphatic tail is – a chain of carbon atoms. Short are between 6 and 12, while the long are 13 to 21.

 It has not been studied much at all for joint health, but one lab study did suggest it might help with the fatty acid transport in articular cartilage (27).

-Best natural sources?
+The best natural sources?

 If you’re looking to increase your consumption, the clear winner will be those which are plant based.